jacobvasquez92/Attack-Maps-and-Log-Visualizations/Malicious-Traffic.md

  ---
 ## Scenarios to Correlate: Failures (Entra ID & VM) + Malicious Traffic
-Insight Gained
+### Insight Gained
-- Targeted Attack Confirmation: High volumes of VM Authentication Failures or Entra ID Failures originating from an IP already flagged in the Malicious Traffic feed.
+- **Targeted Attack Confirmation:** High volumes of VM Authentication Failures or Entra ID Failures originating from an IP already flagged in the Malicious Traffic feed.

+### Actionable Intelligence
+- Harden security policies for that VM/user; ensure NSGs/Firewalls are properly blocking the flagged malicious IPs.

 ## Query Used